emijrp/currentevents/README.md

-paper-currentevents
+currentevents
 ===================

-Some scripts and metadata for a paper about Current events articles in Wikipedia
+Some scripts and metadata about current events articles in Wikipedia